 A symbol in many cultures, the crescent moon can mark the beginning or the end of the lunar cycle.
-It's beautiful to behold, but have you ever noticed that sometimes it's sideways, and sometimes it looks like a smile?
-The moon's path in the Northern Hemisphere changes in summer and winter.
-The "wet moon," which occurs during the winter, is known as the Cheshire moon for the smile of Lewis Carroll's ornery cat character in "Alice's Adventures in Wonderland."
-Pictured here is a crescent moon known as a "dry moon," following its summer path, which is also the reason why it looks so large.
+Sometimes called a young moon, a waxing crescent moon is seen one day to several days after a new moon.
+It's always seen in the west after sunset.
+On the other end of the spectrum, a waning crescent moon is sometimes called an old moon.
+It's seen in the east before dawn, a day to several days before a new moon.
+Have you ever noticed that sometimes a crescent moon is sideways, and sometimes it looks like a smile?
+The moon's path in the Northern Hemisphere changes in summer and winter with the lit part of the moon always pointing toward the sun.
+The "wet moon," which occurs during the winter, was given that name by early skywatchers who thought it looked like a bowl that could be filled with rain or snow.
+The wet moon is also known as the Cheshire moon for the smile of Lewis Carroll's ornery cat character in "Alice's Adventures in Wonderland."